openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 jtreg does not support any sort of conditional flow within the sequence of actions.
 You can use `@run driver` to run a class that provides more complex logic, if needed.

+### My test uses "preview features": how do I specify the necessary options?

+Tests that use preview features must use the `--enable-option` to compile and run the code.
+In addition, to compile the code you must also specify the appropriate source level.

+To provide these options, you can either do so explicitly, in `@compile` and `@run main` actions, or you can use the `@enablePreview` declarative tag, in which case jtreg will automatically add any necessary options.

+Using explicit options in  `@compile` and `@run main` actions can be inconvenient and disruptive to the test description when the test can otherwise be set up to use implicit `@build` actions and the ensuing `@compile` actions.
+In these situations, the use of `@enablePreview` is generally recommended.

+The equivalent of `@enablePreview` can be set on all the tests in a directory and its subdirectories by configuring an entry for `enablePreview` in the `TEST.properties` file in an enclosing directory.
+Any value set in a `TEST.properties` file can be overriden in individual tests by using `@enablePreview`.

 --------

 ## Organizing tests